 Here is your Warsaw 1 day itinerary guide

 While we highly recommend a longer stay in Warsaw there are times a short trip to Europe is the only option.
-We hope this Warsaw 1 day itinerary maximizes your vacation to Warsaw experiences and answers your question what to do in Warsaw in one day.
+We hope this Warsaw 1 day itinerary maximises your vacation to Warsaw experiences and answers your question about what to do in Warsaw in one day.

-Warsaw 1-day tour – Hop on hop off bus
+Warsaw 1-day tour – Hop on hop off the bus

 The number one thing you should do if you only have a 1-day stopover in Warsaw is to buy a 24-hour Warsaw one-day ticket on the Warsaw sightseeing bus.